Glazed-Games/Donut-Diner/README.md

 ## Overview

 Donut Diner is a prototype focused on building the core systems for a first-person interactive experience.
-Rather than a content-complete game, the project explores how movement, interaction, item handling, inspection, and environmental systems can work together as a foundation for future development.

-## My Role

-- Lead developer on the project
-- Responsible for technical structure and core gameplay systems
-- Worked on system design and integration across different parts of the project

 ## Systems Implemented